-Through the use of VALUE rubrics, mirroring the ELOs, eportfolios provide a means for direct assessment of student work drawn from the curriculum, cocurriculum and beyond the campus.
-The work students produce through embedded assignments in courses, programs, activities, internships, research projects and other High Impact Practices become the basis for student progress and attainment in a unified eportfolio system.
-Eportfolios create transparency around demonstrated learning and allow student artifacts to be used as evidence of accomplishment for employment, graduate school or accountability and reporting to external audiences.
+With the release of the Degree Qualifications Profile (DQP), which lays out the essential learning for any associate, baccalaureate, or master's degree and the levels of demonstrated learning competence expected for attainment of each degree, ePortfolios have even more utility as unified ways for students to document their integrated learning among and across their educational pathways toward a degree.
+In addition, the principles and models for integrative general education programs developed through AAC&U's General Education Maps and Markers (GEMs) initiative are particularly well suited for an ePortfolio framework, which can help students, faculty, and others map the intentional pathways to demonstrated achievement of essential learning goals.
+When combined with VALUE rubrics, which mirror the ELOs, ePortfolios provide a means for direct assessment of student work drawn from the curriculum, cocurriculum, and beyond the campus.
+The work students produce through embedded assignments in courses, programs, activities, internships, research projects, and other HIPs becomes the basis for student progress and attainment in a unified ePortfolio system. ePortfolios create transparency around demonstrated learning and allow student artifacts to be used as evidence of accomplishment for employment, graduate school, or accountability and reporting to external audiences.